 The 1st player to win 3 QTS wins the match.
 If the 2 players are tied at the end of the QT, they will play a decisive point.
 If a player leads a QT by 10 points, he automatically wins the QT in “KO mode”.
 If a player wins the first 3 QTs, the 4th QT will not be played.
 If both players are tied at 2 QTs apiece, the 5th QT is played in a ‘“sudden death’” format.

 Each match consists of four quarters of 8 minutes.
 A match will last on average 30 to 40 minutes + the time of a hypothetical sudden death.
 The timer stops : during the 2-minute changeover at the end of each quarter.

-15-second shot clock between two points (the 15 seconds start when the umpire announces the score).
-If a player takes more than15 seconds to serve, he receives a warning the first time, then a one-point penalty the second time.
-For every 5 additional seconds exceeding the 15-second time limit, the player receives an extra penalty point.
-The player serving is the one in control of the tempo, which means if the player returning isn’t ready, he is subject to penalties as well: First a warning, then a point penalty, etc.
+A 15-second shot clock between two points will be used (the 15 seconds start when the umpire announces the score).
+If a player takes more than 15 seconds to serve, he receives a warning the first time, then a point penalty for each subsequent violation.

 All government guidelines will be followed regarding the current Covid-19 Pandemic.
 We’re cooperating with the local authorities to ensure that UTS remains a safe environment for all involved.